BoddyShen/raft-order-service/src/README.md

 ### Front-end Service

-Open a new terminal and run the following command to start the frontend server at port `8000`.
+Open a new terminal and run the followings command to start the frontend server at port `8000`.
 Use `USE_CACHE=True` to enable caching and `USE_CACHE=False` to disable caching:
 ```
 source venv/bin/activate
 cd src/frontend